Ollie-Moss/note-taking-app/README.md

 # Quickstart
-- Open the client and server directories in the terminal
+- Open the client and server directories in the terminal.
-- Run `npm install` to install required dependencies
+- Run `npm install` to install required dependencies.
-- In the server directory create a `.env` file
+- In the server directory create a `.env` file.
-- Add a `ATLAS_URI` variable containing a mongodb connection string
+- Add a `ATLAS_URI` variable containing a mongodb connection string.
+- *Note: You will need to create a User in the `users` document in your mongodb database.*
+- *This user must have the same `_id` as the UID provided in `client/src/lib/apiConfig.ts`*
-- Run `npm run dev` in both the client and server terminals to start the application
+- Run `npm run dev` in both the client and server terminals to start the application.
-- Open `localhost:3000` to view the application
+- Open `localhost:3000` to view the application.

 # API
 The following documents all the API routes, their functionality along with any options they may feature